gtech-mulearn/Top-100-Coders/profile/rinshankolayil@mulearn.md

 ### About Me

-> I am passionated software developer with 6 years of experience and completed B.Tech Information Technology and also completed a course in Machine learning and deep learning and currently i am learning the embedded and iot course.
-I do have knowledge on toppest ERPs such as Microsoft dynamics, Odoo, SAP etc. I do have knowledge on prevention of hacking.
-I have started my coding during my college period (2015 Batch) by building calculator, attendace application using visual basic.
-I am more intersted in reading and learn more about future of technology
+> I am a passionate software developer with 6 years of experience.
+I completed my B.Tech in Information Technology and also took a course in Machine Learning and Deep Learning.
+Currently, I am learning Embedded Systems and IoT.
+I have knowledge of top ERP systems such as Microsoft Dynamics, Odoo, and SAP.
+Additionally, I have experience in preventing hacking attempts.
+> I started coding during my college period (2015 Batch) by building a calculator and attendance application using Visual Basic.
+I am particularly interested in reading and learning more about the future of technology.

 #### Leadership and Influence: